tcorralesprojects/sql-data-warehouse-project/README.md

 🐍 Python — data wrangling and analysis
 📊 Power BI — building dashboards and visual stories

-I'm at the beginning — but I'm hungry, consistent, and just getting started. 🚀Hi, I'm Tristan 👋 I'm on a mission to break into data analytics — and I'm building my skills one project at a time.
-Right now I'm developing hands-on experience with SQL, Python, and Power BI, working through real-world datasets and projects.
-I'm passionate about what data can reveal and I'm fully committed to mastering the tools that uncover those insights.
-Every repository you see here is a step in that journey.
-Currently learning:

-🗄️ SQL — querying and manipulating data
-🐍 Python — data wrangling and analysis
-📊 Power BI — building dashboards and visual stories

-I'm at the beginning — but I'm driven, consistent, and just getting started. 🚀
+I'm at the beginning — but I'm hungry, consistent, and just getting started. 🚀